High-speed rail in Europe: Iceland

-A 49 km long railway, the first in Iceland, has been proposed to link Keflavík International Airport to the capital city of Reykjavík in order to relieve one of the country's busiest roads.
+A 49 km long railway, the first in Iceland, has been proposed to link Keflavík International Airport to the capital city of Reykjavík in order to relieve one of the country's busiest roads (route 41).
 The railway would accommodate high-speed trains of up to 250 km/h, with an average speed of 180 km/h, which would enable the distance to be travelled within just 18 minutes.
 As of 2024, the project had not advanced beyond the proposal stage.

-Compared to widening the road, it would be more expensive (in the context of the country's relatively small economy), more environmentally destructive, and probably more vulnerable to adverse weather conditions.